 Share this

-how to collect a specimen sample at home
+how to collect a blood sample at home with VAMS technology

-Volumetric absorptive microsampling, led to the development of Mitra® devices with VAMS® technology at Neoteryx.
-VAMS combines the best of dried blood spot cards and other similar older dried blood collection methods, but overcomes or solves for their limitations (the hematocrit bias, significantly, among many others).
+VAMS combines the best of DBS, or dried blood spot cards, and other dried blood collection methods, but VAMS overcomes or solves for their limitations (such as hematocrit bias, among many others).

-Many researchers and clinical trial managers are embracing VAMS technology for its utility in remote microsampling studies.
-The rise of microsampling is explained by several factors:
+Many researchers and clinical trial managers are embracing the Mitra device with VAMS technology for its utility in remote microsampling studies.
+The rise of microsampling is explained by several factors.
+It's convenient and easy to use, even for untrained participants self-collecting samples at home.
+It's economical, it saves money for lab directors and study managers.

-With this method, almost anyone (with minimal training via video and illustrated instructions) can collect a small, precise sample of blood (or another biological fluid), anywhere, at any time.
-It can be done on mountainside treks, in low-resourced regions, or in a participant’s own living room.
+Almost anyone (with minimal training via video and illustrated instructions) can collect a small, precise sample of blood (or another biological fluid), anywhere, at any time.
+It can be done on mountain treks, in low-resourced regions, or in a person’s own living room.

-The process is so smart and simple, nearly anyone can do it correctly with ease:
+The remote microsampling process is so smart and simple, nearly anyone can do it correctly with ease:

 - The Finger-prick: A quick poke from a lancet to a fingertip can draw a drop or two of blood.
 That’s all that’s needed for collecting a high-quality specimen sample.

-- The First Sample: Hold the tip steady over the drop for the moment it takes to fully absorb the 10-20 microliters of blood (or other biological fluid).
+- The First Sample: Hold the white sponge tip of the device steady over the blood drop for the moment it takes to fully absorb the 10-20 microliters of blood (or other biological fluid).

-- The Second Sample: Repeat this same process to fill as many device tips as needed, whether you’re using the Mitra® Cartridge or four-pack Mitra Clamshell.
+- The Second Sample: Repeat this same process to fill as many device tips as needed, whether you’re using the Mitra® Cartridge two-pack or four-pack.
 It’s quick and simple.

-- Seal: Once all tips are filled, enclose your samples in the included self-sealing pouch and envelope (including the packet of drying desiccant that is in the pouch).
+- Seal in Specimen Bag: Once all device tips are filled, enclose your samples in the included self-sealing specimen bag (including the packet of drying desiccant that is in the specimen bag).
+The sealed pouch fits inside the pre-addressed mailing envelope included in your kit.

-- Ship: Drop the envelope in the nearest mailbox to send to the central lab for processing.
+- Ship: Drop the envelope in the nearest mailbox to send to the central lab for sample processing and analysis.

 Why is this process so important?
-Microsampling, while absurdly simple, has numerous applications across the spectrum of science, drug research, health and wellness.
+Microsampling, while absurdly simple, has numerous applications across science, drug research, health and wellness.

 Share this